chollinger93/chollinger-blog/content/posts/2024/08/why-i-still-self-host/index.md

 - `Calibre Web` for E-Books and papers
 - `Komga` for comics
 - `Jellyfin` for general media
-- Homebridge` for internet of sh*t (tm) devices I don't need
+- `Homebridge` for internet of sh*t (tm) devices I don't need

 In addition to that, I _also_ have had an external VPS for 10+ years, which hosts:
 - `nginx` for my website and this blog
 - `firefoxsync-rs`, Firefox sync to sync Firefox synchronously (the new `rust` version, too!)
 - `Nextcloud` to host files, calendar, and contacts

 As you can imagine, this can be quite a bit of work.
 I, despite common sentiment, also have a live outside of computers.
-Matter of fact, I'd rather spend my Saturdays outside.
+Matter of fact, I'd rather spend my weekends outside (provided it's not 90 degrees).
 Which sometimes conflicts with hosting all this.

 {{< figure src="assets/image-20240825135445550.png" caption="For those unfamiliar: Outdoors!
 (Sample image from our garden)" attr="by me" attrlink="https://chollinger.com">}}